Introduction to MySQL Innodb_buffer_pool_size

 How does the innodb_buffer_pool_size function work in MySQL?

-- Generally, caching is a significant part of calculating as most of the memory is used to progress the access to the best frequently used data by computers.
-But it depends upon the quantity of data to be accessed; retrieving data on a disk may be 100 to 100,000 times slower.
+- Caching is significant in performance optimization as it utilizes memory to accelerate access to frequently used data.
+However, the effectiveness of caching depends on the amount of data that needs to be accessed; retrieving data on a disk may be 100 to 100,000 times slower.

-- MyISAM uses the OS file system cache for caching the database data in which queries are being read over and over again.
+- MyISAM uses the operating system file system cache to cache the database data that frequently queries access.
 On the other side, Innodb implements a very altered concept.
-In this, in place of trusting on OS to perform the correct thing, the Innodb regulates to cache itself – within the Innodb_buffer_pool.
+Instead of trusting OS to perform the correct thing, the Innodb regulates to cache itself – within the Innodb_buffer_pool.

-- The MyISAM may perform the kind of OK having default key_buffer_size also with big data set, but then it will be crawled having default innodb_buffer_size.
-The Innodb buffer pool stores both index pages and data as well; therefore, you do not require vacant space for OS cache, so up to 70-80% values of memory frequently make logic for Innodb database-only installations.
+- The MyISAM may perform the kind of OK with default key_buffer_size and the big data set, but then it will be crawled with default innodb_buffer_size.
+The Innodb buffer pool stores both index pages and data; therefore, you do not require vacant space for OS cache, so up to 70-80% of memory values frequently make logic for Innodb database-only installations.

-- We came to know that MySQL innodb_buffer_pool is more than only a Cache, and it actually assists multiple determinations listed below:
+- We came to know that MySQL innodb_buffer_pool is more than only a Cache; it assists multiple determinations listed below:

 - Its big part is used for the process of ‘Data caching.’